 Complex traumatization and complex PTSD are concepts that are far from unambiguous and have given rise to confusion, both nationally and internationally, both in the literature and in clinical practice.

 A number of organizations in ARQ National Psychotrauma Center provide specialist care in the field of psychotrauma.
-Thus, ARQ Centrum’45 presents itself as the national treatment and expertise centre for people suffering from complex psychotrauma, Equator Foundation extends this care through its work on human bonding while the Psycho-diagnostic Centre conducts specialist research into the psychological consequences of traumatic events.
+Thus, ARQ Centrum’45 presents itself as the national treatment and expertise centre for people suffering from complex psychotrauma, while the Psychotrauma Diagnostic Centre conducts specialist research into the psychological consequences of traumatic events.
 From their own specific angle, each of these care institutions has acquired considerable expertise in the field of ‘complex traumatization’.

 Over the past years, attempts have been made to reach a diagnostic definition yet the concept remains a subject of discussion.
 A taskforce of the International Society for Traumatic Stress Studies has devised a treatment guideline for complex PTSD.
 This expert consensus guideline defines complex PTSD thus:

 The ISTSS task force definition of Complex PTSD included the core symptoms of PTSD (re-experiencing, avoidance/numbing, and hyper-arousal) in conjunction with a range of disturbances in self-regulatory capacities.
 The latter were grouped into five broad domains: